Emeka Ezeugo

 Emeka Ezeugo (born 16 December 1965) is a Nigerian former professional footballer who played as a midfielder.
 He debuted as a professional footballer for Indian club East Bengal FC, has also represented the Nigeria national team in the FIFA World Cup.
 He last managed Abia Warriors FC as a football coach.

 Club career

 Ezeugo was born in Aba.
 He played professionally for clubs in five different continents during a 15-year playing career after starting his career at East Bengal.

-He started for another Bangladeshi club, Mohammedan, towards the end of the 1980s.
+He started for Bangladeshi club, Mohammedan, towards the end of the 1980s.
 He later moved to the Danish League with middle of the table club Lyngby BK and prospered so much that he made it to the Nigerian national team for the 1994 FIFA World Cup.
 He came to India for a short spell in 1997 to play a few matches for Mohun Bagan AC.

 International career

 Ezeugo first played for the Nigeria national team at the 1988 Summer Olympics in Seoul, South Korea.
 Nicknamed "Emmy", he obtained 11 caps for the national team between 1992 and 1994, and was a member of the team that competed at the 1994 FIFA World Cup.